agent18/agent18.github.io/_posts/2018-10-25-Deliberate-Practice-case-study.markdown

 thinking", "logical reasoning" it seems to be really hard to come up with DP routines.
 I made an attempt [here](/skills-deliberate-practice.html).

 It was hard as f*ck just to design DP workouts!
 But more concerning is that I failed to meet the characteristics of DP.
 For example, look at the characteristic, "Feedback on results is continuously available".
 In the design for "training to determine EE", I never really got to something where I would get continuous feedback.
 I was suggesting in the design, to make a blog post out of a practice session to get feedback.
 This would mean getting feedback a week later and this doesn't seem to be continuous feedback.
-Other designs were vague and I had no idea if it would work even.
+Some other DP designs were vague and I had no idea if it would work even.
 For example, the one with "training to identify claims of EE".
 I had suggested reading news paper articles to determine if something had EE or not.
 I have no idea if and how this is going to work, and what it would mean to have EE and what it would mean to not.
 The other examples were like this as well.
 In the end, it was hard, I didn't really come up with much useful things.